 The Customer will not make any public disclosure relating to this Agreement (including press releases, public announcements and marketing materials) without the prior written consent of the Company, not to be unreasonably withheld or delayed.

-14.1 Either party may terminate this Agreement at any time by giving at least three months’ written notice to the other party expiring at any time after the end of the Minimum Term.
+14.1 Either party may terminate this Agreement at any time by giving at least three months’ written notice in advance of the start of the next invoicing quarter to the other party expiring at any time after the end of the Minimum Term.

 14.2 Either party may terminate this Agreement immediately by giving written notice to the other party if the other party: